 This is where scamming comes out three-fold, random guys approach you as you’re making your way through and it’s just plain creepy *shivers*.

 Here are some tips to help you avoid scams at the Sunauli Border;

 - Bus travel: If you’re hoping to catch a bus onward into Nepal, do not book this until you’re passed the Sunauli border and are in Nepal.
 The Indian side is notorious for scams and selling ‘fake’ bus tickets.

 - Currency Conversions: Be prepared to pay out the nose for your currency to be converted here!
 You will need US dollars to pay for your Nepali VISA and the exchange rate for these is terrible here.
 I would try getting some before you reach.

-- Rickshaws: A lot of the rickshaw drivers will tell you that there is flooding ahead and give a wealth of excuses as to why you need to get a rickshaw.
+- Rickshaws: A lot of the rickshaw drivers at the Sunauli Border will tell you that there is flooding ahead and give a wealth of excuses as to why you need to get a rickshaw.
 It’s all not true and the between the Indian and Nepali immigration counters walk is less than a kilometre.
-The only reason why I got one on the way back was because the torrential monsoon rains hit and we would be wet through.
+The only reason why I got one on the way back was that the torrential monsoon rains hit and we would be wet through.

-- Hotels: Don’t stay overnight in Sonauli if you can avoid it!
-I read so much information on how the hotels are awful, the food will give you food poisoning and about intimidation on buying bus tickets and changing money.
+- Hotels: Don’t stay overnight in Sunauli if you can avoid it!
+I read so much information on how the hotels are awful, the food will give you food poisoning, and about intimidation on buying bus tickets and changing money.
 I personally would never stay here after having been here.
 If you do decide to stay (or have to!) don’t venture out at night.